james-wang-sage/FtcRobotController/doc/L1-AutoAlign-Guide.md

 │         │ → │  Facing 60°              │ ↖ │  Facing 135°       │
 │         └───┘                          └───┘                    │
 │                                                                 │
-│   Driver holds L1...
+│   Press Left Bumper...
 ALIGNED!
-Ready to fire   │
+Ready to fire       │ │                                                                 │
-│                                                                 │
 └─────────────────────────────────────────────────────────────────┘
 ```

 ---

-## Important: What L1 Does and Does NOT Do
+## Important: What Auto-Align Does and Does NOT Do

-### ✅ L1 DOES:
+### ✅ Auto-Align DOES:

 | Feature | Description |
 |---------|-------------|